A Cry For Justice exists to

-- educate people to the domestic abuser’s mentality and tactics
+- educate people about the domestic abuser’s mentality and tactics

 - teach what scripture really says about abuse, marriage, and divorce